-Urban design guidelines will facilitate implementation.
+Urban design guidelines will be applied to facilitate implementation.
 The guidelines are designed to guide developers, citizens, regulatory reviewers, and the Planning Board as they design, analyze, and approve projects devised over the life of this Plan.
 The CRT Zones require optional method projects to address design guidelines during the regulatory review process.